 Where: Gangnam Shopping Street, Gangnam-daero, Gangnam-gu, Seoul

-Kim is one of the most important names at Seoul fashion week and a local designer who has won international acclaim for creating streetwear that somehow manages to be both edgy and sophisticated.
+Kim is one of the most important names in Seoul fashion week.
+She is a local designer who has won international acclaim for creating streetwear that somehow manages to be both edgy and sophisticated.

-Nearby, Rare Market is a concept store that has been known to attract celebrities from Seoul, and across the globe, while “Around the Corner” is a one-of-a-kind store that showcases the exquisite works of both up-and-coming Korean and global designers.
+Nearby, Rare Market is a concept store that has been known to attract celebrities from Seoul, and across the globe.
+Meanwhile, “Around the Corner” is a one-of-a-kind store that showcases the exquisite works of both up-and-coming Korean and global designers.

 Metro Station: Gangnam Station (Line 2)